joconno2/dsapi/README.md

 Dark Souls: Remastered API for Artificial Intelligence Research

+# About
+This repository provides an API for Dark Souls: Remastered, enabling the development of AI agents to play the game.

 # How To Run
 1. First, update the [Game Settings](#game-settings).
 2. Update your game and save paths in the `config.toml` file.